DRY NEEDLING TREATMENTS

 IS DRY NEEDLING RIGHT FOR YOU?

-Dry Needling is rarely performed as stand alone treatment but is often a powerful adjunct to a larger treatment strategey that could include rehabilitation or manual therapy.
+Dry Needling is rarely used as a standalone treatment, but it is often a valuable part of a larger treatment plan that could include rehabilitation or manual therapy.

-Dr. Farnham can advise you on whether dry needling could be a helpful addition to your treatment plan for muscle recovery, mobility issues, or acute or chronic pain.
+Dr. Farnham can help determine whether dry needling could be a useful addition to your treatment plan for muscle recovery, mobility issues, or for managing acute or chronic pain.

 DO YOU HAVE MORE QUESTIONS ABOUT DRY NEEDLING?

-For the very inquisitive mind, here are the most downloaded, open-access research articles that were published by AAMT Faculty & Fellows in internationally recognized, peer-reviewed journals on the effectiveness or neurophysiological mechanisms of dry needling and spinal manipulation.
+For those who are curious, here are some of the most downloaded, open-access research articles published by AAMT Faculty & Fellows in internationally recognized, peer-reviewed journals, covering the effectiveness and neurophysiological mechanisms of dry needling and spinal manipulation.